UmairAliShah/elit-java/README.md

 ## Web API

 The following code makes a HTTP request to retrieve NLP output for the input string from all components in [spaCy](https://spacy.io).

+* Replace `Fields.ALL` with `Fields.TOK`, `Fields.LEM`, `Fields.POS`, `Fields.NER`, or `Fields.DEP` if you wish to perform the NLP pipeline only up to tokenization, lemmatization, part-of-speech tagging, named entity recognition, or dependency parsing, respectively.
+* Replace `Tools.SPACY` with `Tools.ELIT` or `Tools.NLP4J` if you want to use components provided by [ELIT](https://elit.cloud) or [NLP4J](https://emorynlp.github.io/nlp4j/) instead.

 ```java
 import cloud.elit.sdk.api.Client;